razorheadfx/srslte-sys/README.md

 * Build a safe wrapper in another project
 * De-clutter build-script
 * Switch to bindgen 0.31.* once it is stable enough to build the bindings without failing; in build.rs replace ```hide_type()``` with ```blacklisted_type()``` and remove ```constified_enums()``` (since it is the default in 0.31.*)
+* Generate bindings for srsENB and srsUE CPP headers/components